Do you want to learn about the best science-and-art-based ways to get more writing done?

 Researchers at Yale Medical School found out that hunger causes mice to take in information faster and retain it better.
 In short, it makes them smarter.

-For example, mice were able to find their way out of a maze much quicker when slightly hungry.
+For example, mice could find their way out of a maze much quicker when slightly hungry.

 All the supporting research suggests that this is true for humans as well.

 That’s why when I get up, I do my best to write for two hours before grabbing breakfast.
-At this time, my mind is calm and clear, and I think straight.
+My mind is calm and clear, and I think straight.

 Writing tip backed by science: